Overview

 May 29 – June 4, 2026

 New voices shine in this bold mixed programme as Jera Wolfe, a Métis Canadian choreographer, joins Helen Pickett to present works created for The National Ballet of Canada.
-Wolfe unveils a major world premiere after the success of his piece Soul in 2020, while Pickett brings back her riveting Emma Bovary following its debut in 2023 with additional scenes.
+Wolfe unveils a major world premiere with Kismet, set to the music of Ezio Bosso, while Pickett brings back her riveting Emma Bovary following its 2023 debut with additional scenes.
 Together, these pieces offer fresh and powerful storytelling, sharing the unique artistry and perspectives of two compelling creators of today.

-Lead philanthropic support for Emma Bovary is provided by The Sabourin Family Foundation, with additional support from The Anna McCowan-Johnson New Creations Fund and The Producers' Circle (2024).
+Lead philanthropic support for Emma Bovary is provided by The Sabourin Family Foundation.
+Additional support is provided by The Anna McCowan-Johnson New Creations Fund and The Producers' Circle (2024).

 Emma Bovary